 The government encourages communities with French-speaking populations to apply and identify themselves in their application.

-- Communities will be responsible for candidate recruitment and endorsement for permanent residence.
+- Communities are responsible for candidate recruitment and endorsement for permanent residence.

-- Communities worked with local economic development organizations to submit an application which demonstrated how they met the eligibility criteria (outlined above) by March 11, 2019.
+- Communities worked with local economic development organizations to submit an application which demonstrated how they met the eligibility criteria outlined above.

 - The Atlantic Immigration Pilot was launched in March 2017 as part of the Atlantic Growth Strategy.
-The four Atlantic provinces are able to endorse up to 2,500 workers in 2019 under that pilot to meet labour market needs in the region.
+It has since become a permanent program.

 - Rural communities employ over four million Canadians and account for almost 30% of the national GDP.